M4MD24/LearnJava/src/_2_problem_solving/_2_3_codeforces/_2_3_1_assiut_sheet/_2_3_1_9_sheet_6/notes/ImportantArithmaticLaws.md

 [//]: # (Notes)

-# Of the Most Important Arithmetic Laws
+# 18 Law of the Most Important Arithmetic Laws

 ### Is Power of Two